QubesOS/qubes-doc/VPN.md

 VPN connections in Qubes
 ------------------------

-Using Qubes there are several possibilities to set up a VPN connection:

 The simplest case if you set up a VPN connection using the Network Manager inside one of your VMs.
 Setting up such a connection is really not Qubes specific and it is documented in Your Operating system documentation.

 If you using the Qubes default OS (Fedora): [​Establishing a VPN Connection](http://docs.fedoraproject.org/en-US/Fedora/18/html/System_Administrators_Guide/sec-Establishing_a_VPN_Connection.html)